An Overview of Full Extract Cannabis Oil FECO Cancer Protocol

 • Days 32-90: 1000mg per day (33 ⅓ grains of rice)

-Please note that as with all cannabis products, the dosage will vary on a case-by-case basis.
-Contact a dosing specialist from King Harvest Wellness to find out exactly what dosage will work best for you.
+Please note: as with all cannabis products, the dosage will vary on a case-by-case basis.
+Contact a King Harvest dosing specialist to get a personalized dosing plan.

 FECO Administration and Best Practices

-As a medical-grade cannabis oil extract, FECO is best administered in one of two ways – sublingually or as a suppository.
+As a medical-grade cannabis oil extract, FECO is best administered sublingually or as a suppository.

 • Sublingual:

-• Suppository: A suppository is a small capsule that is inserted into the rectum.
-They are a similarly fast delivery method for the oil to absorb into the bloodstream.
-Suppositories also offer high absorption rates where around 70% of the compounds are absorbed and utilized.
+• Suppository: FECO can be placed in a small capsule and inserted into the rectum.
+Suppositories provide a fast and high absorption rates with around 70% of the cannabis compounds are absorbed and utilized.

 Patients who use suppositories tend to not feel high but they still receive all of the benefits of the cannabinoids and terpenes through the entourage effect.
 It is equally possible to smoke FECO but users often report it being an intense and unpleasant experience.